Before you start reading this post, I want to address the elephant in the room: People hate popups.

 If you’re offering discounts or free shipping for orders over a certain amount, you might already be writing it in your popups with small letters.
 However, these footnotes are easy to overlook and create disappointment among your new subscribers who don’t fulfill the requirements.

 A better way to prevent frustration is to show your discount popups only to visitors that qualify for it.
-With SiteData, for example, you can show your popup to visitors that have a cart value of $50 and above.
+With our SiteData feature, for example, you can show your popup to visitors that have a cart value of $50 and above.
 This way, your popups will be more targeted and less frustrating.

 Whether you’re guilty of one of these seven website popup mistakes or you want to improve your popup conversions, you can grab these low-hanging fruits no matter what popup builder you’re using.

-If you’re feeling limited by your popup tool or want to test a more powerful alternative, you can start a free Drip trial and play around as you wish.
+If you feel limited by your popup tool or want to test a marketing automation platform with a built-in advanced popup builder, you can start a free Drip trial and play around as you wish.